Skip to content

 That scenario plays out regularly in Pennsylvania courts.
 But pending legislation (House Bill 1498, the Uniform Partition of Heirs Property Act) would change the entire process.

-Currently, when co-owners of inherited property can’t agree on whether to keep or sell, Pennsylvania law allows any co-owner to file a partition action.
+Currently, when co-owners of inherited property cannot agree on whether to keep or sell, Pennsylvania law allows any co-owner to file a partition action.
 The court can order partition “in kind” (physically dividing the property) or partition by sale.
 In practice, when partition by sale is ordered, it usually means a sheriff’s sale, an auction-style process that almost always produces below-market prices.
-There’s no mandatory appraisal, no settlement negotiation requirement, and no buyout option for co-owners who want to stay.
+There is no mandatory appraisal, no settlement negotiation requirement, and no buyout option for co-owners who want to stay.

-It’s a blunt instrument designed for situations where co-owners are strangers or hostile.
-It’s terrible when the co-owners are siblings grieving their parent.
+It is a blunt instrument designed for situations where co-owners are strangers or hostile.
+It is terrible when the co-owners are siblings grieving their parent.

-The Uniform Partition of Heirs Property Act, already adopted by 23 states plus the District of Columbia, would modernize Pennsylvania’s approach in four key ways.
+The Uniform Partition of Heirs Property Act, already adopted by more than two dozen states, would modernize Pennsylvania’s approach in four key ways.

 First, settlement conferences become mandatory.
 Before any partition proceeding can move forward, the court would require the co-owners to participate in a settlement conference.
-This gives people a structured opportunity to negotiate, often the first real conversation they’ve had since the property dispute arose.
+This gives people a structured opportunity to negotiate, often the first real conversation they have had since the property dispute arose.

 Second, professional appraisal is required.
 The court must order an appraisal to determine fair market value.
 This removes guesswork and gives all parties a baseline for negotiation or decision-making.